 Vegas isn’t cheap.
 You aren’t going to find a Walmart or Target on the strip.
 What you will find is a lot of high-end shops where even window shopping seems extravagant.

-One of the women who came along on the trip was a very well-paid accountant who honestly could have bought anything she wanted.
+One of the women who came along on the trip was a very well-paid accountant who honestly could have purchased anything she wanted.
 But the only time she plunked down any cash was at an upscale boutique that was having a sale.
 She refuses to pay for anything full price unless it’s really worth it.
-I have to admire her for that, which makes me hate her more than I already do – but that’s besides the point.
+And this got me thinking: Are there people who love to shop but who are also good at managing their money?
+And if so, how do they differ from shopaholics?
+Here’s what data from Queendom’s Shopaholic Test reveals:

-Smart shopping tip 1: Don’t fall into the credit card trap
+Smart shopping tip #1: Don’t fall into the credit card trap.

-• 34% don’t own any (compared to 25% of shopaholics)
+- 34% don’t own any credit cards at all (compared to 25% of shopaholics).

-• 33% own one credit card (compared to 19% of shopaholics)
+- 33% own one credit card (compared to 19% of shopaholics).

-• 13% own two (compared to 14% of shopaholics)
+- 13% own two credit cards (compared to 14% of shopaholics).

-• 9% own three (compared to 10% of shopaholics)
+- 9% own three credit cards (compared to 10% of shopaholics).

-• 11% own four or more (compared to 32% of shopaholics)
+- 11% own four or more credits (compared to a whopping 32% of shopaholics).

-Smart shopping tip 2: Don’t be an emotional shopper
+Smart shopping tip 2: Don’t be an emotional shopper.

 And speaking of emotional ups and downs…

-Smart shopping tip 3: Don’t resort to “retail therapy” to help you cope with stress
+Smart shopping tip 3: Don’t resort to “retail therapy” to help you cope with stress.

-Methods shopaholics use to deal with stress
+Methods shopaholics use to deal with stress:

 #1: Shopping